-The enrollment for the 2016-2017 school year is approximately 600 students.
-The young men hail from 178 different grammar schools in the Chicago land area.
+The enrollment for the 2019-2020 school year is 570 students.
+The young men hail from 187 different grammar schools in the Chicago land area.

 How many graduates from St. Rita High School go on to college?

 98% of our graduates go on to attend a college or university of their choice.
-In the Class of 2016, 148 graduates earned $16.1+ million in college scholarships, an average of $108,000 per graduate.
-Of the $16.1 million earned last year, 94% of that amount was academic and merit-based awards.
-In the last five graduation classes, Ritamen have earned nearly $75 million in scholarships for colleges and universities across the country.
+In the Class of 2019, the 153 graduates earned over $20 million in college scholarships, an average of $130,000 per graduate.
+Of the $20 million earned last year, 91% of that amount was academic and merit-based awards.
+In the last five graduation classes, Ritamen have earned over $86 million in scholarships for colleges and universities across the country.

-Graduates of St. Rita are currently attending institutions such as the University of Michigan Ann Arbor, University of Illinois Urbana, Purdue University, Villanova University, Saint Louis University, Marquette University, University of Iowa, University of Wisconsin-Madison, University of Minnesota, University of Missouri-Columbia, Michigan State University, University of Dayton, Illinois State University, Loyola University, University of Tennessee Knoxville, Tulane University, University of Kentucky, University of Alabama, University of Mississippi, Mississippi State University, University of Tampa, University of Oregon, Xavier University, Miami (Ohio) University, and the United State Naval Academy.
+Graduates of St. Rita are currently attending institutions such as the University of Michigan Ann Arbor, University of Illinois Urbana, Purdue University, Villanova University, Saint Louis University, Marquette University, University of Iowa, University of Wisconsin-Madison, University of Minnesota, University of Missouri-Columbia, Ohio State University, Michigan State University, University of Dayton, Illinois State University, Loyola University, University of Tennessee Knoxville, University of North Carolina, Davidson College, Tulane University, University of Kentucky, University of Alabama, Xavier University, Wyoming University, University of Mississippi, Mississippi State University, University of Tampa, University of Oregon, Miami (Ohio) University, Clemson University, University of Arizona and the United State Naval Academy.